jch254/scope-lex-handler/infrastructure/README.md

 # Deployment/Infrastructure

-Beatbot-fulfillment-handler is a Lambda function built, tested and deployed to AWS by CodePipeline and Codebuild.
+Muzo-fulfillment-handler is a Lambda function built, tested and deployed to AWS by CodePipeline and Codebuild.

 ---

-**All commands below must be run in the /infrastructure directory.**
+**All commands below must be run in each /infrastructure subdirectory (e.g. /infrastructure/admin-api) then in the /infrastructure directory**

 To deploy to AWS, you must: